A Soul Oriented Solutions Formula: Self-care for Grief ~

 “I focus on thoughts and actions that are in my best interest.”

-Next, you can begin self-care for grief by allowing this Reiki Chakra Key to provide chakra healing to your heart center.
+Next, you can begin self-care for grief by allowing this Soul Prayer Chart to help you reclaim your connection to Creator and Soul through your heart center.
 It can help to put both feet flat on the floor and place your hands on your heart with this first symbol.
 Simply gaze softly at the image while you contemplate the positive affirmations that go with it for for a minute or so.
 Relax and breathe.
 Here’s some suggestions:

 You might want to journal some of your thoughts so that you can speak with a trusted counselor or friend about what comes up.
 So, get out some paper and something to write with as you go through the steps.